CoastalResilienceExplorer/GlobalFloodExplorer/services/CogMaker/README.md

 ## Purpose
 To auto-generate Cloud-Optimized GeoTiffs.
+To prevent PubSub from retrying on a long-running task, I had to use a front service that forwards the requests.

 ## TODOs
 - Error handling in Eventarc.
 Currently Eventarc keeps retrying, we need it to just fail, and ideally to notify us.
 - Add success/failure notifications on completion.
+- Proper testing

 ### Sources
 - https://gdal.org/drivers/raster/cog.html